Leading Intercom’s AI Transformation

 TWEETS OF THE WEEK 🐣

-TOOLS WE USE 🛠️
+TOOLS WE RECOMMEND 🛠️

-Every week we highlight tools we actually use inside of our business and give them an honest review.
-Today we are highlighting Attio—powerful, flexible and data-driven, the exact CRM your business needs.
+Every week, we highlight tools we like and those we actually use inside our business and give them an honest review.
+Today, we are highlighting Tracksuit*—a modern brand-tracking platform that shows how your brand is growing, how people feel about it, and where you’re winning (or not) in the market.

 See the full set of tools we use inside of Athyna & Open Source CEO here.